-Foot pain and discomfort when walking can have a range of causes and should be addressed by one of our Podiatrists as soon as possible to avoid possible damage to nerves, tendons, and muscles.
-Newtown Foot & Ankle Specialists offer comprehensive evaluation and podiatry to address foot problems, diseases and deformities.
+Foot pain and discomfort when walking can have a range of causes and should be addressed by one of our podiatrists or foot doctors as soon as possible to avoid possible damage to nerves, tendons, and muscles.
+Newtown Foot & Ankle Specialists offer comprehensive evaluation and podiatry to address foot problems, foot diseases and foot deformities.

 - Sudden or intense pain or swelling, especially after trauma

 - Skin irritation such as stinging or burning sensation